nanaze/legal/README.md

 # legal

-# Downloading
+# Download and setup

-Clone the repository.
+1) Clone the repository.

+2) run `init_submodules.sh` in the root directory
-This repository requires a Git submodule to work.
-Once you have the cloned repo, run `init_submodules.sh` in the root directory.
+   This repository requires a Git submodule to work, and this script will set up the submodules.

 # Running dev server